jargdev/openWheels/README.md

 - ✨ **Readable Code** — Reverse obfuscation to make the codebase human-friendly
 - 💾 **Preservation** — Keep the legacy of *Happy Wheels* alive and accessible
 - 🔧 **Modding Support** — Enable custom characters, levels, and tweaks
-- 📚 **Educational Value** — Learn from a real-world browser game architecture

 ---